silnrsi/fontdocs/README.md

 ### Text font

 By default this system produces docs that use a generic system sans serif font for the main text.
 This allows most project webfonts to stand out better when used as an example on a page.
 This can be changed in `theme.css`.
 There is already a serif alternative line commented out for the <body> entity that can be used instead.
 To change the font used for PDF versions modify `themepdf.css`.

+### PDF links

+Unfortunately most links will not work in the PDF versions due to longstanding Weasyprint limitations.
+Links will still be styled as links (in blue) but will not have any link destination.
+Sorry - there's not much we can do to fix this.
+Exceptions are external links that are in templates, such as the footer.

 ## License